leenput/microcredential-nextflow-project/STEPBYSTEP.md

 - make a new module for this process/script: qc_summary.nf
 - include ubuntu as container image and conda env (recycled from samtools env)
 - define all input channels, modify the nanopstat.txt output tuples to just represent the file using map operator
-- include thresholds in params.config
+- include thresholds in params.config <br>

 Finally, use operators (.map, .last, .collect and .view) to quickly inspect the QC evaluation summary table and print PASS / FAIL in stdout.